Many businesses have been flocking to Delaware for incorporation, enjoying one of the best tax and legal environments.

 - National (not local) advertising campaigns to customers in the state;

 - Sales are carried out through independent contractors in the state.

 3. Why does foreign qualification matter?

 It is compulsory for out-of-state companies to do foreign registration for their legal operation in states where the business is transacted.
-A Delaware company which wants to do business in another state must ask for permission from that state.
+A Delaware company that wants to do business in another state must ask for permission from that state.

 Foreign qualifying helps the government to manage the tax revenue of the foreign business entities.
 In return, the companies can get the privilege of conducting business there, exploring more potential business opportunities for their company.